OSGeo/gdal/doc/source/programs/gdal_pipeline.rst

     $ gdal pipeline raster_reproject.gdalg.json --edit[0].metadata=before=modified --output=out.tif

-Execution of pipeline and argument substitutions can also be done in Python with:
+Execution of pipelines and argument substitutions can also be done in Python with:

 .. code-block:: python